basti1302/repoman/README.md

       }
     }

-This file can be placed in any directory and you can use Repoman from that same directory.
-However, it's recommended to place it in your HOME directory, so you can use Repoman from any directory.
+It's better to place this file in your home directory (process.env.USERPROFILE on Windows, process.env.HOME on *nix), so you can use Repoman from any directory.
+If this file is placed in another directory, then Repoman can only be used from that same directory.

+If configuration file exists in both current and home directories, then the one in current directory takes precedence over the one in the home directory.

 Authentication
 --------------